aliwaki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l:Create a script that counts the number of directories in the PATH. set:Create a script that lists all local variables and environment variables, and functions. printenv:Create a script that lists environment variables.
+BEST=School:Create a script that creates a new local variable.